The Harper agenda and the need for a new direction for the economy

 So much for the disinformation that the issue is to oppose “outsourcing.”

-These warships not only involve building hulls, at which Canadian shipyard workers are second to none, but also steel as well as foreign armaments, engines and electronics all to be imported, with the potential of huge profits being realized.
+These warships not only involve building hulls, at which Canadian shipyard workers are second to none, but also steel.
+All foreign armaments, engines and electronics all to be imported, with the potential of huge profits being realized.
+In terms of the so-called “job creation,” the major “benefits” will be in the United States,

 In this regard, the British armaments multinational BAE Systems Ltd. – formerly Vickers & British Aerospace, it dropped “British” from its name, with more than half of its shares foreign-owned – is repeatedly speculated in the shipbuilding industry to be interested in buying into Irving Shipbuilding.
 BAE is the world’s second-largest arms manufacturer, Europe’s largest military and aerospace company, the 6th largest supplier to the Pentagon, and built and refit Canada’s four second-hand, diesel-electric submarines in a scandalous $750-million, lease-to-purchase deal which led to the fiery disaster about the HMCS Chicoutimi off the coast of Ireland on October 5, 2004.